Avelalien/final_project/README.md

 </script>

-*Note Russia could not be added but they had the maximum gaols in a single match with 11
+*Note Russia could not be added but they had the maximum goals in a single match with 11